EazyPhantom/Dictionary-Based-Attack-MacOS-Tutorial-For-Dummies-zsh/README.md

 - **Credits**: Special thanks to [EazyPhantom](https://github.com/EazyPhantom/) for providing the tutorial.

-- **Contact**: For inquiries or feedback, please contact the author by the provided [Email](mailto:eazyphantombooking@gmail.com).
+- **Contact**: For inquiries or feedback, please contact the author at [eazyphantombooking@gmail.com](mailto:eazyphantombooking@gmail.com).

 # Concerns

-If there are any issues or concerns you are free to contact the author.
-You are able to contact by the provided [Email](mailto:eazyphantombooking@gmail.com) or a quick google search through social media with the alias of the written author or by the information written in the provided text files.
+If there are any issues or concerns, feel free to contact the author via the provided [email](mailto:eazyphantombooking@gmail.com) or through social media using the author's alias or the information provided in the text files.